pypi/warehouse/docs/dev/security/index.rst

 Project and release activity details
 ------------------------------------
-See :doc:`/api-reference/feeds` for how to track new and updated releases on PyPI.
+See `RSS Feeds <https://docs.pypi.org/api/feeds/>`_ for how to track new and updated releases on PyPI.